Which technology is best for fulfillment and distribution centers?

-Only the conveyor, or in some cases, the dumper, remain inside.
+Only the conveyor, or in some cases, the dumper, remains inside.
 Exposure to the elements is not a problem for the Auger-Pak® because it does not have intricate or fragile parts like those found in the baler’s auto-tie system.
 You will regain all of the floor space for the baler’s footprint, the dedicated forklift paths around the baler, and the area where you use to store the bales.

-No Moving, Stacking, and Loading Bales
+No Moving, Stacking and Loading Bales

 The auger compactor packs directly into the hauling container.

 Because the Auger-Pak® compacts cardboard directly into the hauling container, it eliminates the forklift and forklift operator’s need to handle bales.
 In addition to saving these resources’ direct cost, you also eliminate the associated maintenance costs for the forklift and the risk to your employees in moving and stacking heavy bales.
 When the hauler arrives, they do not have to wait for your employee to load their trailer.
 The roll-off container they pick up is already full and ready to be rolled off their flatbed.